lisenciia/gp-pras-games/README.md

 - dotenv keeps the API key out of the public code
 - logging was added for better monitoring and reproducibility
 - tenacity helps with retry logic
-- pandas is used to clean and save datasets
+- pandas is used to clean, merge and save datasets
 - matplotlib and seaborn are used to build visualizations and support research data analysis

 ## API Collection